 The PCSCD helps to provide financial assistance and technical services to farmers and wildlife enthusiasts for conservation practices by using federal and state cost-share programs.
 Federal programs include the Environmental Quality Incentives Program (EQIP), Conservation Stewardship Program (CSP), Emergency Watershed Protection (EWP), Emergency Conservation Program (ECP) and Conservation Technical Assistance (CTA).
 The Tennessee Department of Agriculture also provides funding for farm conservation, public education and information through its Ag Resources Conservation Fund.
 All of these programs rely on technical expertise from the District’s partner, the USDA-Natural Resources Conservation Service (NRCS).

 The Environmental Quality Incentives Program (EQIP) provides cost-share assistance to landowners to implement conservation practices on their land.
-In 2017, $142,665.86 in EQIP money was obligated to Putnam County farmers that were approved for funding.
-These cost-share funds allowed landowners to install conservation practices on over 1837 acres of farmland. $140,487.04 was implemented in 2017 with EQIP.
+In FY2018, $56,152.04 in EQIP money was obligated to Putnam County farmers that were approved for funding.
+These cost-share funds allowed landowners to install conservation practices on over 538 acres of farmland.
 These practices resulted in a drastic improvement in water quality, a significant reduction in soil loss, and improved grazing management.

-The Tennessee Department of Agriculture provided $53,889.00 in cost-share assistance.
+The Tennessee Department of Agriculture obligated $102,300.00 in cost-share assistance.
 These funds target the installation of Best Management Practices to promote water quality in specified watershed areas to monitor water quality improvements.

-The PCSCD held its 68th Annual Conservation Awards Banquet on November 14th.
+The PCSCD held its 69th Annual Conservation Awards Banquet on November 13th.
 There were eight major conservation awards presented to farmers and others that made outstanding contributions in conservation.
-A team of students from the Cookeville High FFA and Monterey High FFA were recognized for their participation in the regional Envirothon contest.
-The PCSCD also continued its emphasis on conservation education programs.
-Poster award winners were also recognized from the county schools.
+Dr. Stacy Brewington was recognized as the Master Conservationist.
+Carlos Dow Harris was recognized as the Outstanding Pasture winner.
+Rusty Chilcutt and his family was recognized as the Farm Family.
+Distinguished Cooperator awards were presented to Cathy Dyer, Bo Hoskins, Dennis Duncan, and Bobby Grimes.
+Lois Kinnard was recognized as the Backyard Conservationist.
+Ray Lane was recognized for Wildlife and Forestry.
+Youth Conservationist awards were presented to Michael Pryor, Daniel Roberts, Lily Phillips, and Blake Shepherd.
+A team of students from the Cookeville High FFA, Monterey High FFA, and Upperman High FFA were recognized for their participation in the regional Envirothon contest.
+Students from the 4-H program were also recognized for their participation in land judging.
+The PCSCD continued its emphasis on conservation education programs.
+Poster award winners were recognized from 5 Putnam County schools.
 Education projects included assistance to local schools, the regional Envirothon contest, the poster contest, Nature Day with Prescott South Elementary and the annual Environmental Awareness Day at Upperman Middle School.
-The PCSCD also participated as a partner with Farm Bureau in “Agriculture in the Classroom” for all county 1st graders.
+The PCSCD participated as a partner with Farm Bureau in “Agriculture in the Classroom” for all county 1st graders.

-The PCSCD raised funds for education and other operational needs through advertising in the annual report, the spring tree and shrub sale, geo-tex fabric sales and an equipment rental program.
+The PCSCD raised funds for education and other operational needs through advertising in the annual report, geo-tex fabric sales, the equipment rental program and sponsorships for annual awards banquet.
 Additionally, the State of Tennessee appropriates a small operations grant for PCSCD use.
 Putnam County generously provides two full-time employees and occasional funding for special equipment purchases.
-During 2017, the Natural Resources Conservation Service provided two full-time professional soil conservationists, office space, supplies, and equipment.
-In 2017, the PCSCD also worked with the Tennessee and National Associations of Conservation Districts.
+During 2018, the Natural Resources Conservation Service provided two full-time professional soil conservationists, office space, supplies, and equipment.
+In 2018, the PCSCD also worked with the Tennessee and National Associations of Conservation Districts.